Ensemble perspective for understanding temporal credit assignment: Model and Ensemble Training

 To search for the optimal random network ensemble for time-dependent tasks in recurrent neural networks, we model the statistics of the weight matrices by the SaS probability distribution~\cite{Li-2020} as follows,

 The spike mass at $\delta(\cdot)$ is related to the network compression, indicating the necessary weight resources required for a specific task.
+In other words, this term drives the sparsity of the working network.
 The continuous slab, $\mathcal {N} (w_{ij}|m_{ij}, \Xi_{ij})$, denotes the Gaussian distribution with mean $m_{ij}$ and variance $\Xi_{ij}$, characterizing the weight uncertainty when the corresponding connection can not be absent (see Fig.~\ref{model}).
+The SaS distribution was first introduced in studying Bayesian variable selection in regression problems~\cite{sas-1988}.
+Here, we adapt the distribution to learn a recurrent neural network with both sparse architectures and weight uncertainty supporting stochastic synaptic plasticity.

 Next, we derive the learning equations about how the SaS parameters are updated, based on mean-field approximation.
 More precisely, we consider the average over the statistics of the network ensemble during training.
 Notice that, the first and second moments of the weight ${w}_{ij}$ for three sets of weights can be written in a common form as $\mu_{ij}=(1-\pi_{ij})m_{ij}$ and $\varrho_{ij}=(1-\pi_{ij})((m_{ij})^{2}+\Xi_{ij})$.
 Given a large fan-in, the pre-activation $u_{i}(t)$ and the output $z_{i}(t)$ can be re-parametrized by using standard Gaussian random variables , i.e., it is reasonable to assume that they are subject to $\mathcal{N}(u_{i}(t)| G^{\rm in}_{i}(t)+G_{i}^{\rm rec}(t-1), \sqrt{(\Delta_{i}^{\rm in}(t))^{2}+(\Delta_{i}^{\rm rec}(t-1))^{2}})$ and $\mathcal{N}(z_{i}(t)| G_{i}^{\rm out}(t), \Delta_{i}^{\rm out}(t))$, respectively, according to the central-limit-theorem.
 Note that when the number of fan-in to a recurrent unit is small, the central-limit-theorem may break.
 In this situation, we take the deterministic limit.
 Therefore, the mean-field dynamics of the model becomes